pgmodeler/pgmodeler/COMPILING.md

 Additionally, the pgModeler need to know where to find the libraries required for the execution (Qt Library, LibXML and libpq) for which you should enter the full path in the variable LD_LIBRARY_PATH (Unix) or PATH (Windows), if not already configured.

 To provide the interface translation pgModeler checks the variable LANG (Unix).
-For use a specific translation, change the value of this variable.
-So far, the pgModeler only supports the languages Portuguese from Brazil (pt_BR) and U.S. English (en_US).
+To use a specific translation, change the value of this variable.
+So far, the pgModeler only supports the languages Brazilian Portuguese (pt_BR) and U.S. English (en_US).

 Finally, as a form of convenience, the script 'start-pgmodeler.(sh | bat)' was created to assist the initialization of pgModeler so it is not necessary to call the executable directly or change the environment variables on your operating system.